wjdhamilton/dry-rb.org/source/gems/dry-initializer/type-constraints.html.md

 user = User.new name: 'John'   # passes a constraint
 ```

-While this method uses the same mechanizm, it is slower than constraint by a module.
+While this method uses the same mechanism, it is slower than a constraint with a module.

 ### Types and Defaults